AnUjShRiVaStav/travel-planner-web-app/README.md

 - [React Leaflet](https://react-leaflet.js.org/) - React components for Leaflet maps
 - [Tailwind CSS](https://tailwindcss.com/) - utility-first CSS framework

-## Deploy on Vercel
+## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Netlify Platform](https://www.netlify.com/) for seamless deployment and hosting.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.